PolymerSearch/apidocs/source/includes/workspace.md

 --------- | ------- | -----------
 name | true | Name of the workspace. slug | true | slug to be used in custom URLs.
 Alphanumeric characters, underscores, and dashes are allowed.
-It cannot end with an underscore or a dash.
+It cannot end with an underscore or a dash. settings.disable_share_button | false | set this flag to disable share button on board

 ## Get workspaces